gswatipenn/SfmLearner-Pytorch/README.md

 ### Differences with Original SfmLearner Implementation

 * CNN architecture for depth net has been replaced with a [DPT](https://github.com/isl-org/DPT) style architecture but with following key modification:
-The network now outputs 4 different levels of depth maps (coarse to fine) instead of just one final map during training to faciliate better and faster training:
+The network now outputs 4 different levels of depth maps (coarse to fine) instead of just one final map during training to facilitate better and faster training:
 ![Architecture](CIS680.drawio%20(1).png)